verbb/formie/docs/developers/javascript-api.md

 ```

 :::tip
 Note how we're using the `onFormieInit` event.
-This is because the `formie.js` is loaded with `defer` - so it may not be available to use straight away.
+This is firstly because the `formie.js` is loaded with `defer` - so it may not be available to use straight away.
+Secondly, forms are only initialized after they are visible, and they won't be available to query until then.
 :::

 When `formie.js` is fetched in the browser, all forms on a page are automatically initialised, as soon as the DOM is ready.
 As such, you can access them with the above methods of your choosing.